 Out of respect, we suggest long shorts and t-shirts rather than short shorts and sleeveless tops (for both men and women) and wearing swimwear only at the beach or by your hotel swimming pool.

 Morocco is perfect for year round travel thanks to its wide variety of temperatures.
 The climate ranges from the snow- capped mountains to the Sahara desert.
-Daily sunshine hours range from 6 in the winter in the North to 13 hours in the desert.
+Daily sunshine hours range from 6 in the winter in the North to 13 hours in the summer in the south.
 The north coast has a Mediterranean style climate being generally hot and sunny in the summer months.
 The hot temperatures cool extensively in the breeze of the Atlantic coast and the climate grows drier and hotter as you move south.

 Whilst the cities can get very hot in the height of summer months, (July & August) with temperatures reaching in excess of 40 degrees, the right accommodation, an afternoon nap and an air-conditioned car will make it manageable.
 We will discuss with you how to design a trip that incorporates the cooler coast and mountains which are easily accessible.
 The desert can be enjoyed all year although July and August will be too hot for many.
 In the winter in the dunes and the gorges, you will enjoy cloudless, blue skies although the nights will be cold, sometimes very cold.
-The mountains can experience heavy snowfall in December, January and early February whilst the cities can see pleasant temperatures of 25degrees by day and 5 degrees by night.
+The mountains can experience heavy snowfall in December, January and early February whilst the cities can see pleasant temperatures of 25 degrees by day and 5 degrees by night.

-Spring and autumn are the most popular times to visit with temperatures usually sitting between 20 and 30 degrees though but we stress that a So Morocco Tour will usually mean travelling through a number of different micro-climates and we strongly advise you to come prepared for all eventualities.
+Spring and autumn are the most popular times to visit with temperatures usually sitting between 20 and 30 degrees but we stress that a So Morocco Tour will usually mean travelling through a number of different micro-climates and we strongly advise you to come prepared for all eventualities.

 In Morocco, people greet each other by touching their heart and saying “Salam Aleikum” which means “peace be with you.”